Llanos de Moxos: People

 The Llanos de Moxos was the setting for pre-Columbian agriculture, and appears to have been an early center of plant domestication.
 The inhabitants constructed agricultural earthworks: raised fields, causeways, canals, and about 4700 forested mounds over a 50,000 square kilometer area.
 Construction lasted from about 8850 BCE to about 1450 CE.
 Cultivation included manioc from about 8350 BCE, squash from about 8250 BCE, and maize from about 4,850 BCE.
 Several domestic crops, including manioc, squash, peanut, some varieties of chili and some beans, are genetically very close to wild species living in the Llanos de Moxos, suggesting that they were domesticated there.
 The people made decorated pottery, wove cotton cloth, and in some places buried their dead in large urns.

 Although Europeans arrived in South America in the late 15th century, they did not come to settle in the Llanos de Moxos until the late 17th century.
 The missions established by Jesuit missionaries in the 17th and 18th centuries became many of the modern towns in the region.

 Since the 1950s, ranching has become the most important industry, and ranches dominate the landscape.

 Jesuit Missions of Moxos

+European immigrants began to settle in the Llanos de Moxos in the 17th century.
+In 1675 the Jesuit priests Pedro Marbán and Cirpriano Barace began missionary work among the peoples they found in between the Marmoré and Guapay rivers, after having departed from Santa Cruz de la Sierra.
 The Jesuit Missions of Moxos are located in the Llanos de Moxos, while the Jesuit Missions of Chiquitos are in the Chiquitania region to the southeast.